Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 - [In Depth: The Game Boy Printer](https://shonumi.github.io/articles/art2.html) by Daniel S. Baxter, alias Shonumi.
 His [book](https://shonumi.github.io/books.html) is excellent.
 - [SEIKO S-951](https://mignon.hateblo.jp/entry/2021/07/01/003119), best known paper to use with the Game Boy Printer.
 - The mandatory [Game Boy Camera Funtography guide](https://archive.org/details/nintendofuntographyguide) on Internet Archive.

+# All your data are belong to us

+**Warning: Discord is a privacy nightmare.** Moderators have by default disproportionate control over your data, like locking your own threads in read-only mode.
+There's no easy way, if any, for a user to mass delete own messages (or worse, after a ban, you loose any access to them).
+Consider that you loose any right (including the [right to be forgotten](https://www.lemonde.fr/pixels/article/2022/11/17/la-cnil-inflige-a-discord-une-amende-de-800-000-euros_6150300_4408996.html)) with anything you publish there.
+The platform is also notorious for being full of deviants, including among the moderators.